Fall Season 2017

 - Hay Ride – $2.50 – for 6 yrs and older, 5 and under are free with paying adult – (no hay rides after dark)

-- Free – Duck Races, Corn Pit, Corn Hole, Trikes
+- Free – Duck Races, Corn Pit, Visit with the animals, relax on the farm.

 The Corn Maze Attempt App